Whiteknight/StoneFruit/Src/ARCHITECTURE.md

 ## StoneFruit/Utility

 This directory contains utility and cross-cutting code which is not specifically related to any particular subsystem.
-Extension methods, Guard methods, basic data structures and algorithms all live here.
+Extension methods, Guard methods, basic data structures and algorithms all may live here.

+**Note**: There is a tendency for this folder to become a dumping ground for all sorts of unrelated code.
+When possible, code from this folder should be moved to someplace more specific/appropriate.

+## StoneFruit/Trie

+This directory contains code related to the `VerbTrie` and related classes.

 ## StoneFruit/Handlers